pjose92/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions

+    a hash function is any function that can be used to map data of any size to fixed-size values. values returned by a hash function are called hash values, digests, simply hashes values are used to index a fixed-size table called has table

 2. Collision resolution

+    allows each hash slot to hold a reference to a collection of items

+    way of holding collisions, when two or more items should be kept in the same location.

 3. Performance of basic hash table operations

+    insertion, delete, and search

 4. Load factor

+    load_factor number of items in hash table total number of slots

 5. Automatic resizing

+    when a load factor reaches set limit either too low or too high the total number of slots will automatically resizing either half or double.

 6. Various use cases for hash tables

+    caching, look up table, duplicate prevention.

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.